The Sea Chase: Plot

 Napier finally convinces the Rockhampton's captain that Ehrlich will be at Pom Pom Galli, but they arrive too late.
 Both ships make for Valparaíso in neutral Chile, where Napier cannot attack.
 In port, a frustrated Napier confronts Ehrlich about the murders, slapping Erlich and calling him a murderer and coward.
 Ehrlich says that if they catch the Ergenstrasse they can read the truth in his log.
-Meanwhile Elsa learns the truth herself, distances herself from Kirchner, and declares her love for Ehrlich.
-They share the captain’s cabin for the remainder of the voyage.
+Meanwhile, Elsa learns the truth herself, distances herself from Kirchner, and declares her love for Ehrlich.
+They share the captain's cabin for the remainder of the voyage.

 Luck is with the Ergenstrasse when the Rockhampton is called away to support cruisers facing the German pocket battleship Graf Spee in Montevideo, Uruguay.
 Napier requests a transfer to the British naval patrols in the North Sea, believing that Ehrlich must pass that way in his attempt to reach Kiel.
 Napier flies to England as the Ergenstrasse, resupplied with coal and lifeboats, departs for Germany.

 For political reasons, German radio broadcasts a message through Lord Haw-Haw disclosing the Ergenstrasse's position near Norway, thus exposing the ship to the Royal Navy and the prowling Napier, now commanding a corvette.
 Napier tracks down Ehrlich's ship and sinks it in the North Sea.
 Ehrlich orders the crew to evacuate and take the ship's log.
 Then, instead of the swastika-flag of the Third Reich, Ehrlich hoists the battle flag of the Imperial German Navy, in which he had been an officer aboard the SMS Moltke at the Battle of Jutland.
 Only he, Elsa, and an unwilling Kirchner remain aboard for a short, one-sided battle, during which Erlich and Kirchner get into another fight and Elsa embraces Erlich as the Ergenstrasse is bombarded.
 Their fate is unclear but the other crewmen hand over the log, proving to Napier that Kirchner committed the murders alone.
-A recent discovery of the film’s script suggests an alternate ending in which Kirchner drowns and Erlich and Elsa are rescued only to be thrown overboard on Napier’s orders after he discovers that Elsa has been unfaithful to him with Erlich.